Can Trans Men Get Pregnant? How Long It Takes To Get Pregnant After Testosterone

-You don't have to choose between Gender-Affirming Hormone Therapy (GAHT) and your (future) fertility.
+You don't have to choose between taking testosterone and your (future) fertility.
 What doctors have and continue to say, is wrong.
-Transmen, transmasculine, and Nonbinary folks who have used testosterone, even for many years, can and do use their eggs to get pregnant or to freeze or transfer to a gestational carrier.
+Transmen, Transmasculine, and Nonbinary folks who have used testosterone, even for many years, can and do use their eggs to get pregnant or to freeze or transfer to a gestational carrier.
 What remains to be seen is if testosterone therapy can continue at lower levels throughout pregnancy and even during egg harvesting.

-Keep checking for summaries of the latest research on trans fertility and GAHT.
-I keep my finger on the pulse to share it with you!
+Keep checking for summaries of the latest research on trans fertility, pregnancy, and testosterone.

 Light, Alexis D, Obedin-Maliver, Juno, Sevelius, Jae M, et al. “Transgender men who experienced pregnancy after female-to-male gender transitioning.”
 Obstetrics and gynecology, 124(6).
 2014.